SAP/ui5-tooling/docs/pages/Configuration.md

 **Features:**

 - Adds support for the ["customConfiguration"](#custom-configuration) configuration
+- Custom middleware extensions can make use of the [`MiddlewareUtil` Helper Class](./extensibility/CustomServerMiddleware.md#helper-class-middlewareutil)

 Specification Version 2.1 projects are supported by [UI5 CLI](https://github.com/SAP/ui5-cli) v2.2.0 and above.